 We derive a majority of our revenue from international sales, principally from customers based in Asia.
-Revenue generated from customers in Asia accounted for 70% of total revenue in the three months ended March 31, 2005.
-During the fiscal quarter ended March 31, 2004, revenue generated from customers in Asia was 53%.
+Revenue generated from customers in Asia accounted for 59% of total revenue in the nine months ended September 30, 2005.
+During the nine months ended September 30, 2004 revenue generated from customers in Asia was 64% of total revenue.
 We expect that a significant portion of our total future revenue will continue to be derived from companies based in Asia.
 We are subject to risks inherent in doing business in international markets.
 These risks include:

-- some of our key engineers and other personnel who are foreign nationals may have difficulty gaining access to the United States and other countries in which our customers or our offices may be located; - greater difficulty in collecting account receivables resulting in longer collection periods; - language and other cultural differences may inhibit our sales and marketing efforts and create internal communication problems among our U.S. and foreign research and development teams; - · compliance with, and unexpected changes in, a wide variety of foreign laws and regulatory environments with which we are not familiar; - currency risk due to the fact that expenses for our international offices are denominated in the local currency, including the Euro, while virtually all of our revenue is denominated in U.S. dollars; - in the event a larger portion of our revenue becomes denominated in foreign currencies, we would be subject to a potentially significant exchange rate risk: and - · economic or political instability. - In Japan, in particular, we face the following additional risks: - any recurrence of an overall downturn in Asian economies could limit our ability to retain existing customers and attract new ones in Asia; - if the U.S. dollar increases in value relative to the Japanese Yen, the cost of our solutions will be more expensive to existing and potential Japanese customers and therefore less competitive; and - · if any of these risks materialize, we may be unable to continue to market our solutions successfully in international markets.
+- some of our key engineers and other personnel who are foreign nationals may have difficulty gaining access to the United States and other countries in which our customers or our offices may be located; - greater difficulty in collecting account receivables resulting in longer collection periods; - language and other cultural differences may inhibit our sales and marketing efforts and create internal communication problems among our U.S. and foreign research and development teams; - compliance with, and unexpected changes in, a wide variety of foreign laws and regulatory environments with which we are not familiar; - currency risk due to the fact that expenses for our international offices are denominated in the local currency, including the Euro, while virtually all of our revenue is denominated in U.S. dollars;

+- in the event a larger portion of our revenue becomes denominated in foreign currencies, we would be subject to a potentially significant exchange rate risk; and - economic or political instability.

+In Japan, in particular, we face the following additional risks:

+- any recurrence of an overall downturn in Asian economies could limit our ability to retain existing customers and attract new ones in Asia; - if the U.S. dollar increases in value relative to the Japanese Yen, the cost of our solutions will be more expensive to existing and potential Japanese customers and therefore less competitive; and - if any of these risks materialize, we may be unable to continue to market our solutions successfully in international markets.